Dismantling Racism Study Group

 The Dismantling Racism study group was formed in 2019 to engage Canadian Unitarian Universalists in conversation to identify efforts and explore possible actions to dismantle racism in our communities.

-The study group circulated a survey to learn about perceptions and experiences of racism in our congregations in the summer of 2020.
-Interest in the survey surged following the deaths of George Floyd in the US and the worldwide Black Lives Matter protests that occurred as a result.
-The results were compiled and the DRSG Preliminary Report was released in November 2020.
-The study group will issue a follow-up report which will include the interpretations of the survey results and stories gathered through interviews with survey respondents.
-This report will be made available in the spring of 2021.
+In the summer of 2020, the study group circulated a survey to learn about perceptions and experiences of racism in our congregations.
+Interest in the survey surged following the death of George Floyd in May 2020 in the US and the worldwide Black Lives Matter protests that occurred as a result.

 The members of the study group reflect racial, regional and generational diversity: